khanhnguyen7802/Module4-EarnIt/README.md

-## Installation
+## Files allocation

+There are 4 folders and a changelog file in our gitlab repository:

+- Design folder:

+Contains all the UML Diagrams (Class daigram, Use Case Diagram) which were used to have a visual idea to create the foundation for the project, Story map, SQL Database Schema.

+- Meetings folder:

+Contains Assignments Folders with 3 more folders: Assignment 1, Assignment 2, Assignment 3 respectively.
+Each of them contains all the documents we needed to create, such as Report on UML diagrams, Security analysis, Testing Report, and some additional documents for Academic skills Workshops.

+- Src folder:

+Contains the main complete project source code and testing code with other testing-related recources.

 ## Usage

 The primary usage of our project based on the idea to link students and company with each other and ensure the interaction between them, involving the Earn It staff and, to the certain extent, Earn It platform.

 As a very useful and captivating example, imagine the situation when the company should review the progress of every employee (in our case student), as well as each student should submit his or her working hours and progress.

 With our contribution and implementation of this project, the steps mentioned above will not be so time-consuming and stressful, as student and company are able to do everything in a platform digitally, with the interaction of Admin, who can either approve flagged submissions by company, or deny it.

 ## Support

-If there is a struggle with interacting with our platform, you can immediately contact one of our group members throughout our student emails, contact numbers, Discord, or directly message us via Canvas.
+If there is a struggle with interacting with our platform, you can immediately contact one of our group members through our student emails, contact numbers, Discord, or directly message us via Canvas.

+Radu Mungu s3091554,
+Khanh Nguyen s2950944,
+Cuong Bui s2966174,
+Kamran Babayev s2882582,
+Indigo Carelsz s2990210,
+Hieu Chu s2948923.

 ## Roadmap